• Skip to primary navigation

 Dough cut into squares right inside baking pan

-Bake the swim biscuits for 25-30 minutes, until the tops are golden brown.
+5. Bake the butter swim biscuits for 25-30 minutes at 450 F., until the tops are golden brown.

 Blueberry Butter Swim Biscuits